0x9ONU/Obsidian-Notes/4 - Senior Year/Fall 2025/Environmental/Week 2/Environmental Issues - Week 2 Day 2.md

 ```ad-example
 The amphibian decline due to a chytrid fungus
 ```

+### Example: What did they find on the bats?

+1. Hibernating Bats: Have a low body temperature and a weaker immune system
+2. Attacked hairless areas on the bat
+3. Appeared to die of starvation: Had to wake up more often than usual, which means they burned through their energy reserves much faster
 ## Cause of White-Nose Syndrome?
 A Case Study in Scientific Method

 ```ad-summary